Proverbs 15:16

 A small life anchored in the fear of the Lord is better than great wealth filled with trouble.

-16 Better is little, with the fear of Yahweh, than great treasure with trouble.
+16 Better a little with the fear of the LORD than great treasure with turmoil.

 A small life anchored in the fear of the Lord is better than great wealth filled with trouble.